 Run the following command:

-Select A new Wix App.
+Select Create a new Wix App.

 Enter a name for your app.
 Let’s name our app Custom Products Catalog.